rse/k8s-sample/README.md

 ```

 For special msg Project Server (PS) contexts (where `<hostname>` is the
-hostname of the msg Project Server instance):
+FQDN of the msg Project Server instance):

 ```sh
 $ ssh root@<hostname> docker-stack install ase-k3s